FunkyE9th/Test/docs/mesh.md

    - Power up all 3 nodes

-   - Optional: If you are powering the dev kit via the USB1 port, you can monitor debug messages with a terminal emulator (e.g. Tera Term) set to 115200, N, 8, 1.
+   - Optional: If you are powering the dev kit via the USB1 port, you can monitor debug messages (e.g. See TTL count as message hop from node to node) with a terminal emulator (e.g. Tera Term) set to 115200, N, 8, 1.

    - Launch the nRF Mesh and then click "ADD NODE".
 You should see the 3 nodes as shown below.
 To provision, click one of the nodes.